Celebrating Over 21 Years of Excellent Service

 • Qualified tuition expenses

-• The exclusion for adoption expenses
+• The exclusion of adoption expenses

 • Student loan interest